BMC-DS-100/BMC-DS-100.github.io/index.md

 -->

 Late day policy
-: To account for issues that arise in these uncertain times, each student has 10 late days for the homeworks and projects.
+: Each student has 5 late days for the homeworks and projects.
+At most 2 late days can be used for one assignment.
 <br>
 See the [Policies](http://localhost:4000/policies.html#late-days) for more details.
 <!--